-A change of grade can only be initiated by the instructor of a course who must present a written request to the appropriate dean for approval.
+A change of grade can only be initiated by the instructor of a course who must submit a Change of Grade Request detailing the reason for the extension to the school dean for approval.
 Such changes are made in unusual circumstances only.